eteran/edb-debugger/README.md

 Many distributions already have packages that satisify these.

-Once you have Qt and Boost installed, it is as simple as
+Once you have the necessary dependencies installed, compiling should be as simple as:

 	$ qmake
 	$ make

-This will build the debugger along with all plugins I have written.
-On certain systems your qmake may be named slightly differently, I've noticed that the Fedora Core rpms name it `qmake-qt4`.
+This will build the debugger along with all included plugins.
+On certain systems your qmake may be named slightly differently.
+For example, some distributions name the Qt4 version of qmake as `qmake-qt4`.

 If you are planning on doing a make install, you likely want to specify the default plugin path, here's how you would do that.